New Pensions Schemes Act: significant pensions changes announced in Queen’s Speech

 - To promote member knowledge and understanding around pensions through the introduction of “dashboards” – this will allow individuals to access all of their information on their pension schemes in one place for the first time.

-More enforcement powers for the Pensions Regulator
+What effect will more enforcement powers for the Pensions Regulator have?

 The first main pillar of the Act will be the enhanced enforcement powers given to the Pensions Regulator (“tPR”).
 With the aim of assisting tPR in its stated ambition to be “clearer, quicker and tougher”, these new powers will include: